Are you planning a trip to Glacier National Park, but don’t know where to begin?

 Reservations for both chalets are extremely difficult to get.
 Reservations for Summer 2020 opened on January 13th at 8 am.
-First hour reservations in 2020 were double prior years (likely due to the reopening of Sperry Chalet).
+First-hour reservations in 2020 were double in prior years (likely due to the reopening of Sperry Chalet).
 Even requesting a reservation as soon as they open online will not guarantee accommodation for your dates.

 Camping in Glacier National Park is a great option for adventurous, budget-conscious travelers.
 Most of Glacier’s campsites are open from June to early September.
 Occasionally, campsites will be closed due to bear activity.
 If you want to camp at Glacier, be sure to track campground status and plan accordingly.

 Glacier National Park has 4 campgrounds reservable online in advance, through Recreation.Gov.
 Reservations are released six months in advance.
 If you’re planning a trip for early September 2020, book at the start of March 2020.

 - Apgar Campground for group camping (Lake McDonald)

 All these campgrounds have potable water and restrooms.

 The remaining campgrounds are first-come, first-served.
 To see historic fill times for each campground, check the park’s campground status page.
 Select the campground you’re interested in and navigate to a historical month using the drop-down menu in the bottom left.
 First-come, first-served campgrounds are spread across different areas of the park: